Currently accepting new telehealth clients in North Carolina

 If we decide to continue, therapy sessions offer a steady, supportive space to talk through challenges such as anxiety, low mood, trauma, caregiver stress, or difficult life transitions.
 My role is to help you feel heard, supported, and better equipped to cope with what you’re facing—at a pace that feels realistic for your life.

-All therapy sessions are provided via secure telehealth to adults located in North Carolina.
+All therapy sessions are provided via secure telehealth to individuals and families located in North Carolina.

-If you’re looking for support outside of therapy—such as care navigation, consulting, education, trainings, or clinical supervision—please visit my consulting website at www.UnconventionalClinician.com for more information.
+If you’re looking for support outside of therapy—such as consulting, care navigation, education, or advocacy—please visit my consulting services website at www.UnconventionalClinician.com for more information.

 Integrative Psychotherapy Services